National Galleries of Scotland Art Competition for Schools Privacy Notice

 What personal data do we collect and what do we do with it?

-We collect the names, age categories and nurseries or schools of the competition entrants when artworks are submitted by the participating nursery or school.
-These details are used throughout the competition process including collating a list of winners, contacting winners through their school, creating winners’ certificates, exhibition text, and producing a range of promotional and celebratory material including a calendar containing a selection of winning artworks, postcards, poster, flyer.
+These details are used throughout the competition process including collating a list of winners, contacting winners through their school, nursery, parent or carer, creating winners’ certificates, exhibition text, and producing a range of promotional and celebratory material including a calendar containing a selection of winning artworks, postcards, poster, flyer.
 The entrant’s name is not used on all material produced.

 Legal Basis/ Condition for Processing

-All data processing carried out by NGS in relation to the NGS Art Competition for Schools is undertaken on the basis of consent, with the exception of administration of the prize-giving event.
+All data processing carried out by NGS in relation to the NGS Art Competition for Schools is undertaken either on the basis of consent, or to fulfil the terms and conditions of the competition which you accept when you submit and entry (our contract with you).

 Occasionally people who see the NGS Art Competition for Schools exhibition ask if they can buy one or more of the winning works.
-In this instance NGS will contact the school to pass on the message to the entrant and their family.
+In this instance NGS will contact the school or family to pass on the message.
 No data will be shared beyond that which is already available through the exhibition and other promotional material.

 Who sees my data?